rahulbale/Data-Science-Machine-Learning-Project/README.md

 # Machine-Learning-Project
-This repository all the Machine Learning Models
+This repository contains all the Machine Learning Models

 ## Why this repository?